ionous/tapestry/support/rift/rift.md

 This implementation stores the comments for each collection separately in its own "comment block".
 A comment block is a single string of continuous text generated in the following manner:

 Individual comments lines are stored when they are encountered.
 Each line gets trimmed of spaces, but hash marks are kept intact.
 Meanwhile, the dash ( or signature ) of a collection is recorded as a horizontal tab `\t`, values are ignored, trailing comments ( if any ) are indicated with an additional `\t`, and the end of each entry is indicated with carriage return (`\r`).
-Newlines (`\n`) separate comments whenever a tab does not.  _( **TBD**: preserve empty lines using `\n` )_ The resulting block can then be trimmed of trailing newlines, tabs, and returns.
+Newlines (`\n`) indicate comment placement whenever tab or carriage cannot. ( ex. the _absence_ of an inline trailing comment when there's trailing comment on the following line should be marked with a newline. )   _( **TBD**: preserve empty lines using `\n` )_ The resulting block can then be trimmed of trailing newlines, tabs, and returns.

 _( i really wanted to use vertical tab, but \v -- while valid in javascript -- it is technically illegal json.
 And, tapestry uses json as its primary format. )_